Infinity Train: Conception and influences

 Prior to creating Infinity Train, Owen Dennis worked as a storyboard artist on Regular Show.
 Dennis conceived Infinity Train in 2010, originally as a film.
 He was inspired by "the feeling of waking up in an unsettling space" which he felt while on a return flight to the U.S. from China.
 Claiming when he had "woken up.
 I looked around, and there were a bunch of people staring into screens in the dark in this quiet room.
 I thought this was kind of creepy.
 And it sort of started from there."
 Like protagonist Tulip, Dennis created video games as an amateur in his teens, including point-and-click adventure games and mods for titles such as Half-Life 2 and Unreal Tournament 2004.
 He has stated that Myst has been one of his primary influences since he was 13, and its influence continued in Infinity Train.
 He also cites Doctor Who, Agatha Christie, The NeverEnding Story, The Matrix, Philip K. Dick, Star Trek: Voyager, Sliders, and "The Mysterious Stranger" segment from The Adventures of Mark Twain as influences, along with novels such as Nightbirds on Nantucket and The Wolves of Willoughby Chase.
 Dennis has also described Infinity Train as "Saw for kids," in that each season is essentially a morality play based around machinery designed to help one overcome personal issues and appreciate life.

+Development

-DevelopmentInfinity Train has three staff writers, who make up the main story team in addition to showrunner Dennis and supervising producer/director Maddie Queripel.
+Infinity Train has three staff writers, who make up the main story team in addition to showrunner Dennis and supervising producer/director Maddie Queripel.
 Cole Sanchez served on the story team for Book 1's development but departed to work as supervising producer on Summer Camp Island.
 The process on each episode was that a writer would make an outline, an expansion of the outline, a script, and then would send it to a team of two board artists.
 The 'boarders' would have 5 weeks to make thumbnails, then the full boards, and then clean them up, before it would be sent away for animation.
 The animation is done by Sunmin Image Pictures in Seoul, South Korea using traditional animation methods.